All Episodes

 How are they in California?

-How they throwing money around, and then that's how they were able to kind of figure out that these guys were involved in some kind of illicit activity.
+And then that's how they were able to kind of figure out that these guys were involved in some kind of illicit activity.

 Money, and then to think about how they were leaving behind evidence all over the place of the frauds they were pulling.

-He's throwing up the W right here.
+He's throwing up the W right here, Wu.

-I'm not a fraudster, but if I was before I did any kind of fraud, I would think about how I would hide my trail.
+Now, I want to take a moment to make something clear: I'm not a fraudster, but if I was before I did any kind of fraud, I would think about how I would hide my trail.

-And of course, happy woo-day to my fucking blood brother.
+And of course, happy Woo Day to my fucking blood brother.

-Stolen info sent directly to my blue do rags money, own home address would not be the wave I'm going for.
+Anything go up for you having a debit card that I obtained with the money stolen info sent directly to my blue door rags, money, own home address would not be the wave I'm going for.

 I'm just saying, but these wooskies did exactly that.